The Society For The Advancement Of Blood Management

 How does The Society For The Advancement Of Blood Management spend its money?

 The Society For The Advancement Of Blood Management directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to The Society For The Advancement Of Blood Management tax-deductible?